sabith-nadakkavil/Data-Structure/README.md

 # What is Hacktoberfest?

-Hacktoberfest is a program by Digital Ocean, DEV and Github, where you can easily win a T-Shirt just by making 4 pull requests in the month of October to any open source projects on Github.
+Hacktoberfest is a program by Digital Ocean, DEV, Intel and Github, where you can easily win a T-Shirt or plant a tree just by making 4 pull requests in the month of October to any open source projects on Github.

 ## Steps to follow :scroll: